Welcome to InSite Water

 Why Choose InSite?

-The InSite methodology is based on Book 9 of the ARR 2019, which was relaunched in March 2019.
-This as it is considered the primary text of the stormwater industry.
+The InSite methodology is based on Book 9 of the ARR 2019.
+This as it is considered the primary guidance text for urban stormwater design the stormwater industry as recommended by Engineers Australia.

 InSite Water aims to provide a way of undertaking the engineering calculations required by book 9 (the Urban Chapter) of the 2019 ARR, including providing the calculations and targets for relatively new concepts such as source control and volume management, while still providing calculations for more established methodologies like sizing a detention tank and measuring stormwater quality improvements in a system’s design.